FACTBOX-Details of use of AstraZeneca, J&J COVID vaccines | Health

 COUNTRIES WHERE ASTRAZENECA VACCINE USE IS SUSPENDED CAMEROON

-The government suspended administration of the shot on March 11 and is assessing whether to follow an Institute of Public Health recommendation to end its use.
-J&J VACCINE - REVIEWS, DELAYS AND USE
+The government suspended the administration of the shot on March 11 and is assessing whether to follow an Institute of Public Health recommendation to end its use.
+J&J VACCINE - REVIEWS, DELAYS, AND USE

 EUROPEAN UNION J&J said on April 20 it would resume rollout of the vaccine in Europe with a safety warning after regulators said they found a possible link to rare blood clotting issues but backed its overall benefits against any risks.

 Use in the EU was not yet widespread as the company began deliveries only in the week of April 12.
-At least seven EU countries resumed use of the vaccine following the regulator's decision.
-COUNTRIES THAT HAVE RESUMED USE of J&J VACCINE
+At least seven EU countries resumed the use of the vaccine following the regulator's decision.
+COUNTRIES THAT HAVE RESUMED USE OF J&J VACCINE

+UNITED STATES Health regulators said on April 23 the country can immediately resume use of the J&J vaccine, ending a 10-day pause.

 FRANCE Government said on April 21 that it plans to start using the vaccine the following week.